-NUMBER/ CHAPTER RECOMMENDATION LEAD NAFO B ODY PRIORITY 1 CURRENT STATUS PROPOSED ACTION REF. СОМ SC SEC CPs FRIORITI CURRENT STATUS PROPOSED ACTION than a single TAC recommendation) and the actual risk level should be decided upon by managers (COM-Doc 18-20). regarding the range of risk levels to be evaluated with respect to the outcomes of conservation and management measures.
+NUMBER/ CHAPTER RECOMMENDATION LEAD NAFO B ODY PRIORITY 1 CURRENT STATUS PROPOSED ACTION REF. СОМ SC SEC CPs PRIORITI CURRENT STATUS PROPOSED ACTION than a single TAC recommendation) and the actual risk level should be decided upon by managers (COM-Doc 18-20). regarding the range of risk levels to be evaluated with respect to the outcomes of conservation and management measures.
 28. VI.2.2 Recommends NAFO develops and publishes an advisory decision-making framework to ensure advice is linked explicitly to policy objectives, is consistent and its basis is transparent. [pg.
-44] X X ST COM will continue to include the SC advice on fish stocks and the record of COM decisions in the Annual Meeting reports, and additionally include the associated rationale for the decisions.
+44] Х Х ST COM will continue to include the SC advice on fish stocks and the record of COM decisions in the Annual Meeting reports, and additionally include the associated rationale for the decisions.
 29. VI.2.3 Recommends NAFO, as a matter of high priority, develops a plan and implements steps to match the scientific resources to the workload. [pg.
-44] X X X ST The COM's request for SC advice on management in 2020 and beyond of certain stocks in Subareas 2, 3, and 4 and other matters, requests SC to develop a 3-5 year work-plan to identify resources necessary to address issues/gaps in current scientific resources (COM Doc 18-20). take the first steps to develop a 3-5 year work-plan, which reflects requests arising from the 2018 Annual Meeting, other multi-year stock assessments and other
+44] X X X ST The COM's request for SC advice on management in 2020 and beyond of certain stocks in Subareas 2, 3, and 4 and other matters, requests SC to develop a 3-5 year work-plan to identify resources necessary to address issues/gaps in current scientific resources (COM Doc 18-20).
+As per COM Doc.
+18-20, SC will take the first steps to develop a 3-5 year work-plan, which reflects requests arising from the 2018 Annual Meeting, other multi-year stock assessments and other scientific inquiries already planned for the near future.
+The work plan should identify the resources necessary to successfully address these issues, gaps in current resources to meet those needs, and proposed prioritization by the SC of upcoming work based on those gaps.
+COM will review the SC's work-plan once completed and use as a basis for informing the establishment of work priorities, reflective of

-NUMBER/ CHAPTER RECOMMENDATION LEAD NAFO B ODY - PRIORITY 1 CURRENT STATUS PROPOSED ACTION REF. СОМ SC SEC CPs RIORITI CORRENT STATUS TROPOSED ACTION the resources available to complete the work.
-30. VI.2.4 Recommends NAFO implements a peer review process for the science underlying the SC advice and applies it consistently to all SC science used in advice. [pg.
-44] X ST SC will continue to enhance the external peer-review of the methods and basis of SC advice to ensure consistency with best scientific practices.
-31. VI.2.5 Recommends the Secretariat conducts a survey of usage and identify further improvements to the public outreach documents relating to the state of NAFO stocks and NAFO science available on the NAFO website. [pg.
-44] Х ST SEC will conduct a survey of usage and identify further improvements to the public outreach documents relating to the state of NAFO stocks and NAFO science available on the NAFO website.
+NUMBER/ CHAPTER RECOMMENDATION LEAD NAFO B ODY PRIORITY 1 CURRENT STATUS PROPOSED ACTION REF. СОМ SC SEC CPs TRIORITI TROFOSED ACTION the resources available to complete the work.
+30. VI.2.4 • Recommends NAFO implements a peer review process for the science underlying the SC advice and applies it consistently to all SC science used in advice. [pg.
+44] X ST • SC will continue to enhance the external peer-review of the methods and basis of SC advice to ensure consistency with best scientific practices.
+31. VI.2.5 • Recommends the Secretariat conducts a survey of usage and identify further improvements to the public outreach documents relating to the state of NAFO stocks and NAFO science available on the NAFO website. [pg.
+44] Х ST • SEC will conduct a survey of usage and identify further improvements to the public outreach documents relating to the state of NAFO stocks and NAFO science available on the NAFO website.
 VII.
 Internatio onal Coope eration In relation to cooperation with other international organizations, the NAFO Performance Review Panel: 32.
 VII.2.1 Recommends NAFO strengthens and enhances cooperation with RFMOs and other relevant international organizations. [pg.
-46] X X X MT/ST COM should consider appropriate mechanisms to strengthen and enhance cooperation with RFMOs and other relevant international organizations (MT).
+46] X Х X MT/ST COM should consider appropriate mechanisms to strengthen and enhance cooperation with RFMOs and other relevant international organizations (MT).
 NAFO will maintain existing relationships and cooperation with RFMOs (ST).
 SEC will maintain existing dialogue with RFMOs and